flyingtoaster0/flyingtoaster0/_drafts/avr_ports.md

   00000000 (New value of PORTB)
 {% endhighlight %}

-...And repeat for eternity
+...And repeat for eternity.

 # Appendix
 ## There are 10 types of people...

 This post requires basic knowledge of bitwise operators.
-I figured I would dump some basic examplanations and examples here in case anyone needs to refresh their knowledge.
+I figured I would dump some simple explanations and examples here for sake of completeness.

 ### OR

 Two bits are compared.
-If either one of them is `1`, then the result is `1`, otherwise, the result is `0`.
+If either one of them is `1`, then the result is `1`.
+Otherwise, the result is `0`.

 In C, it is represented by `|`.